Correlations in gravitational-wave reconstructions from eccentric binaries: A case study with GW151226 and GW170608: Results

 We have already observed binary black hole mergers with masses ranging from $14$~\SolarMass{} to $160$~\SolarMass{}~\cite{gwosc_catalog}.
 In this study, we focus on binaries at the lower end of this spectrum, as a longer inspiral signal will have a stronger eccentric signature.
 Also, at lower masses the inspiral of the signal dominates the SNR as compared to the merger portion, which allows us to draw reliable conclusions using inspiral-only waveform models.

-Since our goal is to understand the biases of existing GW parameter estimation pipelines that use quasi-circular waveforms as filter templates, we limit our waveform models in the likelihood evaluation to be \texttt{SEOBNRv4\_ROM}~\cite{seobnrv4_rom} and \texttt{IMRPhenomD}~\cite{imrphenom_1, imrphenom_2}.
-Since the waveforms produced with our modified \ENIGMA{} model are inspiral-only, we also utilise the PN quasi-circular model \texttt{TaylorF2} to rule out any biases that may arise comparing to inspiral-merger-ringdown templates.
+Since our goal is to understand the biases of existing GW parameter estimation pipelines that use quasi-circular waveforms as filter templates, we limit our waveform models in the likelihood evaluation to \texttt{SEOBNRv4\_ROM}~\cite{seobnrv4_rom} and \texttt{IMRPhenomD}~\cite{imrphenom_1, imrphenom_2}.
+We note that while more recent EOB and Phenom models have become available more recently~\cite{Pratten:2020ceb,Ossokine:2020kjp}, we do not employ them here for two reasons: (i) for the binary mass and spin parameter space we consider, the \texttt{SEOBNRv4\_ROM} and \texttt{IMRPhenomD} models have good agreement with numerical relativity waveforms~\cite{seobnrv4_rom, imrphenom_1, imrphenom_2}, and (ii) the newer EOB models were too computationally expensive for Bayesian parameter estimation~\cite{Ossokine:2020kjp, lalsuite}.
+Since the waveforms produced with our modified \ENIGMA{} model are inspiral-only, we also utilise the PN quasi-circular model \TaylorF{} to rule out any biases that may arise compared to inspiral-merger-ringdown templates.
+PE results with \TaylorF{} also serve to nicely illustrate the kind of biases that result from ignoring the merger-ringdown in template waveforms.
 Using $3$ waveform models for the likelihood, $2$ waveform models for the signals, and the direct product of the parameters described in Table~\ref{table:parameter_spec} gives us 126 signals on which to perform parameter estimation.
 As a control, we also study a further set of six signals using \ENIGMA{}-Inspiral as the waveform approximant for the signal {\it and} likelihood evaluation, with $q= 0.5$ and the eccentricity taking the values in Table~\ref{table:parameter_spec}.
 The priors for all the parameter estimation analyses are shown in~\ref{table:priors}.
 We use a non-spinning prior for our simulated signals since the majority of the black holes detected thus far have had negligible spins.